Stratified sampling and bootstrapping for approximate Bayesian computation: Case studies

 \subsubsection{Likelihood estimation}

 We now consider the estimation of the ABC likelihood function, regardless of Bayesian inference.
-We apply the four likelihood estimation strategies employed in section \ref{sec:example-1D-gauss}: the main result is that using resampling within ABC, and no stratification, produces a very biased and highly variable estimated ABC likelihood.
-Adding a stratification strategy to resampling considerably reduces the bias and the variability induced by the resampling scheme.
-We compare: (i) standard Monte Carlo ABC (here denoted ABC) which uses $M$ independent samples, i.e. equation \eqref{eq:pmABC-lik}; (ii) resampling, as in equation \eqref{eq:abc-res} (denoted rABC), (iii) resampling with stratified sampling (denoted rsABC) as in equation \eqref{eq:abc-strat}, and finally (iv) in appendix we report the variance reduction implied by averaging likelihoods by ``exchanging samples'', as described in section \ref{sec:averaged-likelihood}.
-We use the same data previously considered and the same values $M=500$, $R_1=R_2=500$ and $\delta$ as considered in the previous experiments, that is $\delta=3\cdot 10^{-5}$ for standard ABC and rABC and the larger $\delta=3\cdot 10^{-4}$ for rsABC.
-We compare the likelihoods at fifty equispaced values taken in the interval $\theta\in [-0.1,0.1]$.
-The latter is where most of the posterior mass is located under the true posterior, see Figure \ref{fig:gauss-toy}.
+We apply the four likelihood estimation strategies employed in section \ref{sec:example-1D-gauss}.
+We compare: (i) standard Monte Carlo ABC (here denoted ABC) which uses $M$ independent samples, i.e. equation \eqref{eq:pmABC-lik}; (ii) resampling, as in equation \eqref{eq:abc-res} (denoted rABC), (iii) resampling with stratified sampling (denoted rsABC) as in equation \eqref{eq:abc-strat}, and finally (iv) in Supplementary Material we report the variance reduction implied by averaging likelihoods by ``exchanging samples'', as described in section \ref{sec:averaged-likelihood}.
+We use the same data previously considered and the same values $M=500$, $R=500$ and $\delta$ as considered in the previous experiments, that is $\delta=3\cdot 10^{-5}$ for standard ABC and rABC and the ten times larger $\delta=3\cdot 10^{-4}$ for rsABC.
+We compare the likelihoods at fifty equally spaced values taken in the interval $\theta\in [-0.1,0.1]$.
 For each of the fifty considered values of $\theta$, the several approximate likelihoods are computed independently for 1000 times, using the same settings as previously introduced.
-This way, for each $\theta$, we report the mean of these 1000 estimations and their 2.5 and 97.5 percentiles.
 For ease of visual comparison, results are given for the corresponding loglikelihoods.
 The only difference with the previous MCMC inference is that, when using stratification for this specific study, we need to impose that $n_j>0$ for all $j$ and all estimation attempts.
-That is with rsABC we keep simulating until we obtain realizations that satisfy such constraints.
-Otherwise we will not produce loglikelihoods having finite values, hence these would be useless for display.
-Recall that such restriction is not necessary (nor implemented) when Bayesian inference is conducted using rsABC-MCMC.
-We acknowledge that the conditioning on $\{n_j>0, \forall j\}$ does not give a perfect visualization of the (unconditional) likelihood \eqref{eq:abc-strat}, however when producing Bayesian inference, equation \eqref{eq:abc-strat} is the likelihood we use for all proposals that are not automatically rejected due to neglected strata.
+That is in this specific section (and only here) with rsABC we keep simulating until we obtain realizations that satisfy such constraints (or otherwise we would not produce loglikelihoods having finite values, hence these would be useless for display).
+Such restriction is not necessary (nor implemented) when Bayesian inference is conducted with our methods.
 We first compare in Figure \ref{fig:gauss-exactlik-rsabclik} the exact loglikelihood of the summary statistic with the one approximated via rsABC.
-Then Figures \ref{fig:gauss-three-likelihoods}--\ref{fig:gauss-three-likelihoods_zoomed} reveal different aspects of the inference: Figure \ref{fig:gauss-three-likelihoods} displays the very high variance of rABC, in the order of $10^6$ in the tails, and in the order of $10^5$ in the tails of standard ABC.
-Therefore both methods display a much higher variation compared to the stratified approximation (but remember the latter is computed only when all $n_j>0$).
-The scale of the variation in Figure \ref{fig:gauss-three-likelihoods} hides the details of the approximations in the central areas, hence in Figure \ref{fig:gauss-three-likelihoods_zoomed} we zoom into the central part of the plot, this revealing that both standard ABC and rABC returned a much more biased likelihood approximation, compared to rsABC.
+Then Figure \ref{fig:gauss-three-likelihoods} displays the very high variance of rABC, in the order of $10^6$ in the tails \textit{on the log-scale}, and in the order of $10^5$ in the tails of standard ABC.
+Therefore methods display a much higher variation compared to the stratified approximation (but remember the latter is computed only when all $n_j>0$ and this requires many attempts to be achieved).
+In Supplementary Material we show a zoomed-in version into the central part of Figure \ref{fig:gauss-three-likelihoods}, this revealing that both standard ABC and rABC returned a much more biased likelihood approximation, compared to rsABC.
 Notice the average of the rABC estimation is not even appearing in such plot since its bias is so large.
+In Supplementary Material we show the benefits of computing $\bar{\mu}_{\mathrm{strat}}$ (the likelihood obtained by ``exchanging samples''): when the $n_j>0$ are all positive (both for $\hat{\hat{\mu}}^{(1)}_\mathrm{strat}$ and $\hat{\hat{\mu}}^{(2)}_\mathrm{strat}$) then using $\bar{\mu}_{\mathrm{strat}}$ produces a 50\% reduction in the variance of the likelihood estimation, compared to the one returned via rsABC.